-- 1) reforestation

-- 2) conservation

-- 3) business investment, and

-- 4) capital gains.

-- Section 194 of the IRC describes the reforestation deduction and amortizable basis deduction.
-This deduction allows a landowner to deduct the first \$10,000 of reforestation expenses from taxable income and then amortize and deduct the remaining expense over an 84-month period.

-- Section 175 describes the conservation deduction that allows a landowner to deduct certain conservation expenses up to 25% of the gross income earned from the farming business.
-These conservation expenses must be incurred in accordance with a plan approved by the United States Department of Agriculture (USDA) Natural Resource Conservation Service (NRCS) or similar agency.

-- Section 126 details how to exclude cost-share

-payments received from approved federal or state conservation programs from taxable income.

-• Section 179 allows a landowner who is managing the agroforestry practice as an active business to deduct a large amount of expenses incurred for personal property used more than 50% in the business.
-The current deduction limit is \$105,000, which is also limited by the level of the person's taxable income and a \$420,000 maximum investment limit.
+- 1) reforestation, - 2) conservation, - 3) business investment, and - 4) capital gains. - Section 194 of the IRC describes the reforestation deduction and amortizable basis deduction.
+This deduction allows a landowner to deduct the first \$10,000 of reforestation expenses from taxable income and then amortize and deduct the remaining expense over an 84-month period. - Section 175 describes the conservation deduction that allows a landowner to deduct certain conservation expenses up to 25% of the gross income earned from the farming business.
+These conservation expenses must be incurred in accordance with a plan approved by the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS), or a similar agency. - Section 126 details how to exclude costshare payments received from approved federal or state conservation programs from taxable income. - Section 179 allows a landowner who is managing the agroforestry practice as an active business to deduct a large amount of expenses incurred for personal property used more than 50% in the business.

 Agroforestry is a set of land-use practices that interlaces production and stewardship.
 From an economic standpoint, agroforestry can increase production diversity by integrating a wide range of commodity and alternative products.
 In order to monitor and analyze the economic parameters of an agroforestry practice, landowners may need to adopt some form of economic budgeting.
 Because of the impact of long establishment periods and long periods where no economic returns are generated, a combination of enterprise budgeting and cash flow budgeting is recommended in order to fully capture the short- and long-term revenue potentials.
 Some agroforestry practices may have substantial cost during an establishment period and not generate revenue to offset those costs until several years later.
 Because of this, landowners may wish to seek funding incentives to help ease the establishment cost burden.
 Federal, state and private conservation programs offer land easements and cost-share payments for establishing agroforestry practices or related land use practices.

 In addition to these programs, the IRC offers some substantial tax benefits for those who invest in reforestation, conservation, or some form of business that relies on the management of the natural resource base.